 Select Page

-The workshop will bring together researchers at the forefront of a broad spectrum of applied analysis for discussing and exchange of ideas.
-Funding for junior participants and an opportunity for them to present their work will also be available.
+The workshop brings together researchers at the forefront of a broad spectrum of applied analysis for discussing and exchange of ideas.
+Funding for junior participants and an opportunity for them to present their work have been available.

 Speakers